microsoft/verseagility/docs/setup/02 - Bring your Data.md

 1. Fill in the information as shown in the screenshot.
 It is important that you take over these values, as the document processing pipeline might no longer work if the values differ.
 You may define the container throughput as needed, depending on your desired level of scale.
 Click _OK_ to create the new container.<br>
 ![Create new Container](../.attachments/cosmosdb-container-new-create.PNG)

+In the next step, we will deal with the [Project Setup](03%20-%20Project%20Setup.md).